by Matt Slick

 First of all, Christianity does not need any outside influence to derive any of its doctrines.
 All the doctrines of Christianity exist in the Old Testament where we can see the prophetic teachings of Jesus as the son of God (Zech.
 12:10), born of a virgin (Isaiah 7:14), was crucified (Psalm 22), the blood atonement (Lev.
 17:11), rose from the dead (Psalm 16:10), and salvation by faith (Hab.
 2:4).
 Also, the writers of the gospels were eyewitnesses (or directed by eyewitnesses as were Mark and Luke) who accurately represented the life of Christ.
 So, what they did was write what Jesus taught as well as record the events of His life, death, and resurrection.
 In other words, they recorded history, actual events and had no need of fabrication or borrowing.

-Undoubtedly, there will be similarities in religious themes given their agrarian culture.
-Remember, an agriculturally-based society, as was the people of the ancient Mediterranean area, will often develop theological themes based upon observable events, i.e., the life, death, and seeming resurrection of life found in crops, in cattle, and in human life.
-It would be only natural for similar themes to unfold since they are observed in nature and people tended to create gods related to nature.
+There will undoubtedly be similarities in religious themes given the agrarian culture.
+Remember, an agriculturally based society, as was the people of the ancient Mediterranean area, will undoubtedly develop theological themes based upon observable events, i.e., the life, death, and seeming resurrection of life found in crops, in cattle, and in human life.
+It would only be natural for similar themes to unfold since they are observed in nature and since people created gods related to nature.
 But, any reading of the Old Testament results in observing the intrusion of God into Jewish history as is recorded in miracles and prophetic utterances.
 Add to that the incredible archaeological evidence verifying Old Testament cities and events and you have a document based on historical fact instead of mythical fabrication.
 Furthermore, it is from these Old Testament writings that the New Testament themes were developed.

 Following is a chart demonstrating some of the New Testament themes found in the Old Testament.